-This program permits exceptionally qualified students with well-defined professional goals to complete their academic training in six years, earning a B.A. degree from St. John's College and a Juris Doctorate degree from St. John's School of Law.
-Interested students must contact the Pre-Law Advisor in the St. John's College Dean's Office before the start of their junior year.
-B.S./D.P.M.and B.S./O.D.
+This program permits exceptionally qualified students with well-defined professional goals to complete their academic training in six years, earning an undergraduate degree from St. John's College and a Juris Doctorate degree from St. John's College and a Juris Doctorate degree students must contact the Pre-Law Advisor in the St. John's College Dean's Office before the start of their junior year.
+B.S./D.P.M. and B.S./O.D.